whitneywooyy/ecommerce-part-two/README.md

 If you have extra time, make sure that you have an interface where users can view products and add them to their cart.
 Tomorrow you'll add the actual functionality, but it will give you a head start if you can build the interface today.

 Once you've finished the front-end, take some time to style your app and make it user-friendly.
-Tomorrow we will finish the app by adding a a cart to the user, allow them to check out, and keep track of their current and past orders.
+Tomorrow you will finish the app by adding a a cart to the user, allow them to check out, and keep track of their current and past orders.